top of page

 (she/her & they/them)

-Rev. Marshall Hammer assists the program director by facilitating program components and student technology as well as leading "listening room" experiences.
+Rev. Marshall Hammer assists the executive director of the Animal Chaplaincy Training program by facilitating program components and student technology as well as leading "listening room" experiences.

 Adjunct Presenters & Conversation Partners*